OCFL/spec/draft/spec/index.md

 block in each prior inventory file <span id="W011" class="rfc2119">SHOULD</span> have the same values as the corresponding keys in the corresponding `version` block in the current inventory file.

+> Non-normative note: Storing an inventory for every version provides redundancy for this critical information in a way that is compatible with storage strategies that have immutable version directories.

 #### 3.7.1 Conformance of prior versions
 {: #conformance-of-prior-versions}